shivanimishal/financial-analytics-sql/README.md

 ## How to Run
 No installation required.
-Paste the schema and queries into [DB Fiddle](https://www.db-fiddle.com) — a free browser-based SQL tool.
+Paste the schema and queries into [SQL Fiddle](sqlfiddle.com) — a free browser-based SQL tool.
-Select PostgreSQL as the engine.
+Select SQL Server as the engine.

 ## Tools
-SQL (PostgreSQL) · Python (synthetic data generation)
+SQL (SQL Server ) · Python (synthetic data generation)

 ## Author
 Shivani Mishal